Annuity Rates

 When is the best time to buy an annuity?

 In short, anytime you need guaranteed income.
-However, when it comes to retirement, any time you worry about running out of money and living long and need some lifetime income.
+However, when it comes to retirement, any time you worry about running out of money and living long to outlive your retirement income and need some lifetime income.

 How does an annuity work?